TheStoneRabbit/rabbit-budget/README.md

 ## Features

-- Upload Citi CSV exports; transactions are cleaned, categorized via keyword rules or OpenAI GPT fallback, and the categorized file is emailed to the requester.
+- Upload Citi CSV exports; transactions are cleaned, categorized via keyword rules or OpenAI GPT fallback, and the categorized file is emailed to the requester (attachment name includes profile + timestamp).
 - Maintain category budgets and text-matching rules per profile through either the UI or dedicated CRUD endpoints.
+- Import/export category budgets as CSV (additive import; existing categories are preserved).
+- Optional account-level privacy: require a password to select a profile and view its data; change/delete profile actions also respect the password.
 - Persist profile data in SQLite (seeded from the legacy `profiles/*/*.json` files on first run).
+A lightweight schema check runs on startup to add missing columns.
 - Background worker thread handles long-running processing and email delivery.

 ## Requirements